emory-courses/dsa-java/.github/ISSUE_TEMPLATE/homework.md

 ---
 name: Homework
 about: Questions and comments about homework assignments
-title: "[HW#] "
+title: "[HW#] Your title"
 labels: homework
-assignees: jdchoi77, lujiaying, marvinquiet
+assignees: jdchoi77
 ---

-Replace `#` in the title with the appropriate homework number.
+Replace `#` in the title with the appropriate homework number and "Your title" with your own title.